Ricci flow on surfaces with conic singularities: Convergence in the non Troyanov case

 \subsection{One concentration point}

 \o{\omega} \ovp{\omega_\vp} \bpf{\begin{proof}} \epf{\end{proof}} \calI{{\cal I}} \PSH{\mathrm{PSH}} \V{\frac1A}

-The next step is to show that the conformal factor $\phi$ blows up (as $t \nearrow \infty$) at only one point $q$, and tends to zero uniformly on every compact set $K \subset S^2 \setminus \{q\}$.
-This argument is drawn from specifically higher dimensional complex analytic methods, so it is convenient to now change to the K\"ahler formalism.
+We now prove the second part of Theorem~\ref{conv2} concerning the divergence profile of the unmodified flow.
+Namely, we show that the conformal factor $\phi$ blows up at precisely one point $q$ as $t \nearrow \infty$, but tends uniformly to zero on every compact set $K \subset S^2 \setminus \{q\}$.
+This argument is drawn from methods developed specifically for higher dimensional complex analysis, so it is convenient to now change to the K\"ahler formalism.

 Fix the initial conic metric $g_0$; since the flow immediately smooths out any initial metric, we may as well assume that $g_0$ is polyhomogeneous.
 Denote its associated K\"ahler form by $\o$.
 Define ${\mathcal H}_{\o}$ to consist of all functions $\vp$ such that $\ovp := \o + \sqrt{-1} \del \overline{\del}\vp > 0$, and then denote by $\PSH_\o$ the $L^1$ closure of $\calH_\o$.
 Observe that since $\o$ and $\ovp$ (or rather, $g_0$ and $g_\vp$) lie in the same K\"ahler class, they are conformally related; indeed,